• Skip to main content

 3. Now cook this crust for 10 minutes or until the dough appears to be dry.

-How to Top your Chia Pizza
+How to Top Your Chia Pizza

 Of course, the crust of the pizza isn’t the only thing that you should be concerned with.
 The toppings are equally important.
-It’s really up to you to decide on the topping but if you want a healthy option, I would recommend using mushrooms, tomatoes, basil, and add parmesan cheese on top.
+It’s really up to you to decide on the topping but if you want a healthy option, I would recommend using mushrooms, tomatoes, and basil, and adding parmesan cheese on top.

 However, if you want to have a new experience with pizza, maybe you will want to try eggplant.
 You can use broiled sliced eggplants to replace mushrooms.